sldeve/TradingAssistant/README.md

 Bot Username: @CryptoPriceNotificationBot

-Send the bot the following message to get started:\n /help
+Send the bot the following message to get started:
+/help